 Dr. Kendall joined the faculty at Plymouth State University in the fall of 2017.
-She has over 15 years of experience in post-secondary education, including Physical Therapy (both at the DPT and PTA level), Education, and other healthcare professional programs.
-She also has over 30 years of experience in clinical practice as a licensed physical therapist, in a variety of practice settings and with a variety of patient populations.
-Her most recent clinical focus is in pediatrics and she was a certified Pediatric Clinical Specialist.
-She was also a Certified Adapted Physical Educator, Advanced Certified Clinical Instructor and has completed Level 1 training in Hippotherapy.
+She has over 15 years of experience in postsecondary education, including physical therapy (both at the DPT and PTA level), education, and other healthcare professional programs.
+She also has over 30 years of experience in clinical practice as a licensed physical therapist in a variety of practice settings and with a variety of patient populations.
+Her most recent clinical focus is on pediatrics, and she is a board certified pediatric clinical specialist emeritus.
+She was also a certified adapted physical educator, advanced certified clinical instructor and has completed Level 1 training in Hippotherapy.

-Her clinical interest is in wellness for the pediatric patient.
-This involves both meeting the fitness needs of children with physical challenges as well as movement assessment for children who are typically developing but overweight/obese.
-Her current research interests focus around outcome measures and scope of practice guidelines for extreme obesity, engagement of children in physical activities, organizational approach to wellness, and physical therapy role in motivational and lifestyle intervention.
+Her clinical interests are Genetics in Physical Therapy and wellness for pediatric patients.
+Her current research interests focus on delivery of Genetic content in the DPT curriculum, outcome measures and scope of practice guidelines for extreme obesity, engagement of children in physical activities, organizational approach to wellness, and physical therapy role in motivational and lifestyle intervention.
 She also has an educational research interest in content delivery methods, experiential learning, and organization of pediatric material.

 Dr. Kendall is very involved with the professional association.
 She has been a member of the APTA since 1987.
-She is a member of the board for the NH APTA, and has spearheaded the journal club for the chapter.
-She has served as the Chapter Research Liaison and Pediatric Section Representative for the Idaho Chapter.
-She is also involved in the Academy of Pediatrics, participated in the Pediatrics Education Summit II, was a writer/facilitator for the Team Based Learning session at the Annual Conference, was the chair for the Task Force on Pediatric Content Delivery for the Academic and Clinical Educator’s Special Interest Group, and is part of the team investigating Experiential Learning in Pediatric PT Delivery.
-She has participated in many pro bono opportunities in pediatric physical therapy including Funfitness with Special Olympics, screening programs for Headstart and Shriner’s, and served on the board of directors for a municipal Specialized Needs Recreation program.
-She is a member of the therapy team for Uryadi’s Village, an orphanage for children with disabilities in Soddo, Ethipoia.
+She is a member of the board for the New Hampshire Chapter of the American Physical Therapy Association and currently serves as the chief delegate for New Hampshire.
+She has served as the chapter research liaison and pediatric section representative for the Idaho Chapter.
+She is also involved in the Academy of Pediatrics, participated in the Pediatrics Education Summit II, was a writer/facilitator for the Team Based Learning session at the Annual Conference, was the chair for the Task Force on Pediatric Content Delivery for the Academic and Clinical Educator’s Special Interest Group, and was part of the team investigating Experiential Learning in Pediatric PT Delivery.
+She has participated in many pro bono opportunities in pediatric physical therapy including FunFitness with Special Olympics, screening programs for HeadStart and Shriner’s, and served on the board of directors for a municipal Specialized Needs Recreation program.
+She is a member of the therapy team for Uryadi’s Village, an orphanage for children with disabilities in Sodo, Ethiopia.

 Selected Recent Publications, Presentations and Other Scholarly & Creative Works

 Kendall EA, Streagle K, Helbert T. Individualized rating scales of engagement during group motor activities for children with multiple and severe disabilities: A case series.
-Accepted for publication October 27, 2020 for Spring 2022.
 Journal of the American Academy of Special Education Professionals (JAASEP).
+2022;Spring/Summer:151-188.

 LaForme Fiss A, Rapport MJ, Gagnon K, Wynarczuk K, Kendall E, Schreiber J. Experiential learning in pediatric physical therapy education: Faculty and student perception.
 Pediatric Physical Therapy Journal.
 2021:33(3);171-179.